Handbills--Bill Graham and Miscellaneous Fillmore

 BG #96, The Byrds, Electric Flag, B.B.
 King, 12/7-9/67, Fillmore/Winterland; beautiful odd watercolor image by Bonnie Maclean with swirling faces, American flag, guitar, a rooster; a personal favorite.
 2 NM cards, $20.00 each. (*)

-BG #111, Traffic, H.P.
-Lovecraft, Blue Cheer, Mother Earth, 3/14-16/68, Fillmore & Winterland; blue "fun house" poster by Mouse & Kelley done in imitation of old-style boxing poster with weird surrealistic photo of Kelley, Mouse, Rick Griffin et al in strange surreal fun house setting.
-1 copy VG+; one small pinhole in each top corner, $15.00.
+BG ## 111, 112; uncut vertical mailer with both cards, addressed to original mailing list recipient; #111 is Traffic, H.P.
+Lovecraft, Blue Cheer, Mother Earth, 3/14-16/68, Fillmore & Winterland; blue "fun house" poster by Mouse & Kelley done in imitation of old-style boxing poster with weird surrealistic photo of Kelley, Mouse, Rick Griffin et al in strange surreal fun house setting; #112 is Moby Grape, Traffic, Lemon Pipers, Spirit, 3/21-23/69, Fillmore/Winterland; orange background with background line drawings of hundreds of faces by Lee Conklin; white lettering.
+Nice original mailer, couple of tiny age spots in the white # 111 border, otherwise very clean, $40.

 BG #116, Love, Staple Singers, Roland Kirk, 4/18-20/68, Fillmore/Winterland, white background with large blue center silhouette of psychedelic butterfly; olive lettering.
 9 copies, 12.50 each. (*)

-BG #121, Yardbirds, Cecil Taylor, It's a Beautiful Day, 5/23-25/68, Fillmore; very nice Lee Conklin design with large feet, writhing human figures; dark blue and black background with yellow and white lettering and image; 3 NM show backs $25.00 each (*)
+BG #121, Yardbirds, Cecil Taylor, It's a Beautiful Day, 5/23-25/68, Fillmore; very nice Lee Conklin design with large feet, writhing human figures; dark blue and black background with yellow and white lettering and image; 1 NM show back $25.00, 1 damaged card, $7 (*)

 BG #122, Buffalo Springfield, Chambers Brothers, Richie Havens, 5/29-6/1/68, Fillmore/Winterland, purple and black Lee Conklin image with reclining view of nude woman whose toes all have their own faces, etc. 2 NM show backs $ 22.00; 1 NM-/VG+ show back (spot on reverse) $15.00; 3 postcard backs, $20 each. (*).